microsoft/qsharp-runtime/README.md

     * `dotnet publish src/Simulation/CsharpGeneration.App`
     * `dotnet build Simulation.sln`

 The `Simulation.sln` solution does not include the full-state simulator.
-To integrate any changes with the rest of the simulation components you need to manually build it using `make` in the `src\Simulation\Native\build` folder.
+To integrate any changes with the rest of the simulation components, you need to manually build it using `make` in the `src\Simulation\Native\build` folder.

 ## Testing ##

-All unittests are part of the `Simulation.sln` solution.
+All unit tests are part of the `Simulation.sln` solution.
 To run the tests:

 * From [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing?view=vs-2019#run-unit-tests):
     * Open Test Explorer by choosing Test > Windows > Test Explorer from the top menu bar.